-Antibiotic: any substance that can destroy or inhibit the growth of micro-organisms.
+Antibiotic: any substance that can destroy or inhibit the growth of micro-organisms and bacteria.

 Anti-inflammatory: an agent that prevents or counteracts inflammation.